 1. Physical Problems Can Make a Husband Not Want Sex

 If he will, get him to talk to the doctor.
-Some medications affect sex drive.
+Some medications can lower his sex drive.
 He could also have low testosterone.
-In other cases, their sex drive is lower because they’ve had impotence issues and they’re afraid to try again.
+In other cases, their sex drive is lower because the husband has had impotence issues and he’s afraid to try again.
 Impotence, though, can be a signal that there is a circulatory problem, and often is a sign that heart disease, diabetes, or kidney disease may be starting.
 So a doctor’s visit is definitely in order!

 In most cases of younger men with decreased libido, though, it’s not a physical issue.
 It’s more likely an emotional/psychological one.
 Let’s start with these issues.

 2. Stress/Emotional Problems Can Lower a Guy’s Sex Drive

 In this economy, many men don’t feel like men anymore because they can’t provide for their families well.
 If this is the case, go out of your way to show your husband you do appreciate him and you do look up to him.
 But whatever you do, don’t baby him.
 If he’s feeling emasculated already, he doesn’t want you trying to make it better or fix it for him.
 Show him you think he’s capable.
 Be a listening ear, but don’t be his nurse.

 In a similar way, we can undermine our husbands with the way we talk without realizing it.
 I know many good, Christian women who belittle their husbands in public quite a bit without apparently cluing in to what they’re doing.
 When you open up your mouth to say something about your husband to others, make sure it’s laudatory.
 Praise him in some way.
 If he’s telling a story and he’s getting it wrong, don’t correct him all the time.
 Let it go.
 And when you’re alone, make sure that you express gratitude as much as you express criticism.
 Even more.
 I have known men who have withdrawn sexually simply because they had ceased to feel like men in the relationship.
 The woman had taken over everything.